 When choosing your seedlings, choose organically grown ones.
 If you would prefer to grow them from scratch, try and find organic seeds, this way you are avoiding synthetic chemicals from the word go.

 Almost all herbs do well in sunlight as opposed to shade.
 However mint, parsley and coriander are able to grow in part shade.

 Before planting in a raised veggie patch, it is central to the longevity of the herbs that you condition the soil with the appropriate organic matter, compost as well as manure.

 Plant your herbs in free draining soil.
 If they are in plant pots, make sure there are plenty of drainage holes.
 You can even drill a few holes into the bottom of the pot.
 As well as this, use premium potting mix.

 When the herbs have just been planted, it is important to maintain moist soil.
-After a couple of weeks, once the herbs have been established, water them 1-2 times per week.
+Every day in the summer and every 2-3 days in the winter.
 If the herbs are in a pot, it is important to water them more regularly as the soil tends to dry out more in a pot.

 Basil, dill, garlic, mint, oregano, parsley, rocket, chives and thyme are the easiest herbs to cultivate and perfect for beginner growers as they are quite resilient.

 Herbs go well with any dish.
 Here are 3 great places we recommend you by your food from: